turingschool/curriculum/source/projects/hyde/index.markdown

 1. One team member forks the repository at https://github.com/turingschool-examples/hyde and adds the other(s) as collaborators.
 2. Everyone on the team clones the repository
-3. Add SimpleCov to track project coverage
+3. Setup [SimpleCov](https://github.com/colszowka/simplecov) to monitor test coverage along the way
-4. Choose one of [CodeClimate](https://codeclimate.com/) or [TravisCI](https://travis-ci.org/) to monitor your project

 ## Key Concepts